errbotio/errbot/docs/user_guide/setup.rst

 However, in these cases, installing into a dedicated `virtualenv`_ is recommended.

-On some distributions, Err is available as a package via your usual package manager.
+On some distributions, Errbot is available as a package via your usual package manager.
 In these cases, it is generally recommended to use your distribution's package instead of installing from PyPi.